 Peco Foods hopes you'll pick up their poultry.
-Producing some 24 million pounds of poultry every week, the company processes private-label and store-brand chicken for US retail and foodservice customers.
+Producing some 24 million pounds of poultry each week, the company processes private-label and store-brand chicken for US retail and foodservice customers.
 Peco Foods also exports items to Canada, Mexico, South America, Asia, and Eastern Europe.
 The processing company's frozen, deli, and tray-pack products include boneless, skinless chicken breasts and tenderloins; boneless thighs; and jumbo legs and wings; as well as value-added breaded and flavored products.
 As a fully integrated processor, Peco Foods operates feed mills and hatcheries in three US states to support its poultry production facilities.
-The company purchased the Arkansas division of Townsends in 2011.
+Peco Foods is owned and operated by the founding Hickman family.

 Alabama-based poultry provider Peco Foods boasts US-based operations, but enjoys a global reach by exporting its items throughout North and South America, as well as in Asia and Eastern Europe.